Shocking Pricetags: Why Do These Common Things Cost So Much?

 Photo Credit: Dmytro Zinkevych via Shutterstock.com.

 Even a common cold is costly when you must forgo a paycheck to recover.
 Chronic illness and disability are prohibitively expensive.
-Disability doesn’t pay enough to let people survive, and the condition prevents them from earning an income.
+Social Security’s disability insurance doesn’t pay enough to let people survive, and their conditions often prevent them from earning an income.

 Too bad we can’t just decide not to get ill.